mwganson/DynamicData/README.md

 ### Support ViewObject Properties

 If this is True you will be able also to access properties in the view tab.
-View tab properties will have (ViewObject) prepended to their property types in the selection dialog.
-Manipulating these properties is the same as for the data tab properties except the view tab properties do not support parametric linking.
+View tab properties will have (view) prepended to their property types in the selection dialog.
+Manipulating these properties is the same as for the data tab properties except the view tab properties do not support parametric linking and you cannot add a new property to an object's view tab because FreeCAD does not support this operation.
+You can copy a view object property to another object, but it will go into that object's data tab.

 ### Add to active container on creation